 A Shareholders’ Agreement is a good idea for a limited company that has two or more shareholders, particularly a smaller private company.

-Also, a Shareholder’s Agreement is governed by contract law, rather than company law.
+Also, this type of Agreement is governed by contract law, rather than company law.

-Here are a few things you might want to consider including in your Shareholder’s Agreement;
+Here are a few things you might want to consider including in your document:

 1. Voting on significant decisions